Augustas03/programming-simulator-for-virtual-labs/README.md

 ### Writing Code

-The simulator provides a code interface where students can write JavaScript to control the cube.
+The simulator provides a code interface where users can write JavaScript, Python, Java, C# to control the cube.
 Example usage:

 ```javascript
 // Execute a simple algorithm (R U R' U')